danielpclark/webpacker-rs/README.md

 ```html
 <script src="{{ application_source }}"></script>
 ```

-_Note the manifest value will have a preceeding slash so you don't need one after the folder name `public`.
-Also it would be nicer to create a helper method for yourself that precedes your asset with concatenation of `public` or whatever directory name you choose to serve it under._

 Doing this preferred way means you should have the folder `/public/packs/*` routed with something like this: